sombatos/WordPress-Rating-Plugin/readme.txt

 == Description ==

 I needed a simple plugin to display rating in WordPress widget.
 So I made this Rating Plus plugin.
-It is only beginning, more cool features to come...

 = Rating Plus Features =
 *   Custom rating icons
-*   Custom icons size
+*   Custom rating icons size
 *   Custom text

+Rating Plus is the simplest page rating plugin.
+With Rating Plus you can add a rate button to any page in two clicks and let your visitors easily rate your content.
+After rating your page visitors can share a link in social networks.

 Just go to `Appearance » Widgets`, add Rating Plus widget to the sidebar and adjust rating buttons the way you want.